Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 keeping up with the jones
 labor of love
 laisser-aller
-language -- colors https://www.richardcarrier.info/archives/7307
-law -- crimes -- crime against humanity law -- crimes -- felonies
+language -- any word exists in any language in order to describe something relevant to speakers of that language language -- colors https://www.richardcarrier.info/archives/7307 law -- crimes -- crime against humanity law -- crimes -- felonies